 - Online to the Post Office or the Finnish Digital Agency: https://www.posti.fi/changeaddress/

 - Or by using a paper form, that you can get from the post office or from the service point of the Digital and Population Data Services Agency

 - If you live in an apartment house or in a row house remember always to inform the house manager of your move.

 If you have a low income you can apply for a housing allowance from Kela.
 Many Kela benefits can be applied for on-line here:

 You will usually need to pay a rental security deposit before you can move in to your new apartment.
 The rental security deposit means that the tenant pays the landlord an additional amount of money in advance, which is usually equivalent to the cost of the rent for one or two months.
 You will get your money back when you move out, on the condition that the apartment is clean and in good condition and that you have paid your rent on time.
 If the resident does not pay his/her rent or damages the apartment, the landlord has the right to keep the rental security deposit.

-In certain situations, Kela may grant basic income support for paying the rental security amount.
-The rental security deposit is usually given in the form of a financial obligation to your landlord.
+In certain situations, Kela may grant basic social assistance for paying the rental security amount.
+The rental security deposit is usually given in the form of a voucher to your landlord.

 Sorting of waste and recycling

 You need to put your waste in different receptacles in your home and take the waste to the correct common bins provided for them.
 For more detailed instructions about waste sorting and recycling in different municipalities of the Päijä-Häme Region see here: https://salpakierto.fi/neuvonta/jatehaku/